 In honor and veneration of Oshun

 Oshun is one of the most revered deities in the Ifá religion, an African traditional belief system practiced primarily by the Yoruba people and their descendants in the Americas.
-As one of the Orishas, Oshun is the goddess of love, fertility, rivers, beauty, and healing.
-Her role in Ifá is central, representing compassion, sweetness, and abundance.
-Oshun is often seen as a protector of women and children and is called upon for matters of fertility, marriage, and personal well-being.
-In the Yoruba creation story, Oshun is a key figure in the cosmic balance, playing a pivotal role in bringing harmony to the world.
+As one of the Orishas, Oshun is the goddess of love, fertility, rivers, beauty and healing.
+Her role in Ifá is central.
+Representing compassion, sweetness and abundance.
+Oshun is often seen as a protector of women and children and is called upon for matters of fertility, marriage and personal well-being.
+In the Yoruba creation story, Oshun is a key figure in the cosmic balance.
+Playing a pivotal role in bringing harmony to the world.
 Known for her ability to heal and bring prosperity, Oshun is celebrated for her nurturing nature but also for her strength and power in times of need.
 Her symbolism is deeply intertwined with water, particularly rivers, which represent both life-giving and transformative energy.
-Oshun is honored in numerous rituals, dances, and ceremonies, and she holds a significant place in the hearts of practitioners of Ifá, especially in the Afro-Caribbean and Afro-Brazilian traditions where she is widely worshipped.
+Oshun is honored in numerous rituals, dances and ceremonies and she holds a significant place in the hearts of practitioners of Ifá, especially in the Afro-Caribbean and Afro-Brazilian traditions where she is widely worshipped.

-Also known as: Ochun; Oxum; Mama Cachita
+Ochun; Oxum; Mama Cachita

-Oshun, Spirit of Sweet Water, is the embodiment of love and romance, wealth, beauty, abundance, and magical knowledge.
+Oshun, Spirit of Sweet Water, is the embodiment of love and romance, wealth, beauty, abundance and magical knowledge.
 Oshun has dominion over things that flow: water, honey, love, money, mother’s milk and so forth.

 Her power extends over various parts of the human anatomy, particularly the reproductive organs.
 Oshun is petitioned for personal fertility and to heal reproductive disorders.
-She fulfills devotees’ wishes, providing wealth, employment, love, beauty, and protection.
+She fulfills devotees’ wishes, providing wealth, employment, love, beauty and protection.

 If you petition Oshun for children, then eating pumpkins and yellow squash in any form, including the seeds is taboo for you.
-Many devotees refrain from these foods anyways just from respect, even if nothing is asked of her.
+Many devotees refrain from these foods anyways just from respect even if nothing is asked of her.
 In Cuba, Oshun is syncretized to La Caridad del Cobre, “Our Lady of Charity”; in Brazil, she is identified with Catherine of Alexandria.

 Manifestations: She most commonly manifests as a breathtakingly beautiful woman, usually dressed in yellow or gold.
 She may manifest as a mermaid.
 She wears five brass bracelets and may carry or wear a mirror at her belt, the better to be able to stop and admire herself whenever she wishes.
 Oshun manifest in honey and in cinnamon.